Lady3mlnm/Udacity---Guess-English-phrase/README.md

 The 1st training project for Udacity course "Object Oriented Programming in Java" (https://www.udacity.com/course/object-oriented-programming-in-java--ud283).
 In original task was to guess the movie, but I a little transformed it.

-The phrases was taken from Udemy course "Learn ESL Phrasal Verbs & Idioms with Short Stories" (https://www.udemy.com/learn-esl-phrasal-verbs-idioms-with-short-stories/) and free lessons from the other courses.
+The English phrases were taken from Udemy course "Learn ESL Phrasal Verbs & Idioms with Short Stories" (https://www.udemy.com/learn-esl-phrasal-verbs-idioms-with-short-stories/) and free lessons from the other courses on that site.